jraillard/gitrdone/doc/step2_basic_local_commands.md

 :five: Now Merge **documentation** into **main**

 :six: Finally drop the previous branches as we no longer need it.
-They have been merged into the default branch, our tasks are ended
+They have been merged into the default branch, our tasks are ended.

 ![Fork delete branches](../assets/fork_delete_branches.png)

 Et voilà !
-Our tasks have been now merged into default branch.
+Our tasks have been now merged into default branch. :sparkles:

-:bulb: Keep in mind, branches allows us to split our tasks into unit of works.
-Commits are here to isolate small chunks of changes.
+> :bulb: Keep in mind :
+> - **Branches allows us to split our tasks into unit of works**.
+> - **Commits are here to isolate small chunks of changes**.

 ## Work in team